aewshopping/ssg-deploy-test/src/posts/reviews/2024-12-22-review-the-invention-of-good-and-evil.md

 ### 🏹 50,000 years ago

-Sauer introduces us to the idea of cumulative cultural evolution - no one person can remember how to do everything, but as a collective we retain the knowledge and the skills to for example, make a bow and arrow, or produce a pair of waterproof moccasins.
+Here Sauer introduces us to the idea of cumulative cultural evolution - no one person can remember how to do everything, but as a collective we retain the knowledge and the skills to  makea bow and arrow for example, or produce a pair of waterproof moccasins.

 Morals and values are part of this cumulative culture, they are learned along with everything else.

-As a reader I am still not sure if we should see our morals as culturally contingent or a superficial coating on top of consistent human ideas of good and bad, right and wrong?
-The book leans to the idea that all humans are the same but feels a bit contradictory in places.
+(As an aside I am still not sure if we should see our morals as culturally contingent, or a superficial coating on top of consistent human ideas of good and bad, right and wrong?
+The book leans to the idea that all humans are the same but feels a bit contradictory in places.)

 ### 👑 5,000 years ago

 At about this time cities and agriculture sprouted up in optimal locations around the globe: Mesopotamia, the Indus river, Northern China, Central Mexico.
-With so many people living together, high levels of specialisation, and unprecedented surpluses, humans experienced the rise of ‘radical inequality’.
+With so many people living together, high levels of specialisation, and unprecedented surpluses, humans experienced the rise of ‘radical inequality’ - kings and priests basically.

 And with ever more stuff to steal and pilfer, humans ramped up the scope of punishment a notch or two with the idea that not only would you be policed by your fellow humans but also by the gods: